Nevada: Economy

 The economy of Nevada is tied to tourism (especially entertainment and gambling related), mining, and cattle ranching.
 Nevada's industrial outputs are tourism, entertainment, mining, machinery, printing and publishing, food processing, and electric equipment.
 The Bureau of Economic Analysis estimates Nevada's total state product in 2018 was $170 billion.
 The state's per capita personal income in 2020 was $53,635, ranking 31st in the nation.
 Nevada's state debt in 2012 was calculated to be $7.5 billion, or $3,100 per taxpayer.
-As of May 2021, the state's unemployment rate was 7.8%.
+In 2025, small businesses accounted for 99.3% of Nevada businesses, and employed 45.0% of its work force.
+As of May 2025, the state's unemployment rate was 5.5%.

 Mining

 In portions of the state outside of the Las Vegas and Reno metropolitan areas mining plays a major economic role.
 By value, gold is by far the most important mineral mined.
 In 2022, 4040000 ozt of gold worth $7.3 billion were mined in Nevada, and the state accounted for 4% of world gold production.
 Other minerals mined in Nevada include construction aggregates, copper, gypsum, diatomite and lithium.
-Despite its rich deposits, the cost of mining in Nevada is generally high, and output is very sensitive to world commodity prices.
+The McDermitt Caldera, which lies along the Nevada–Oregon border and is said to contain an estimated 20 to 40 million tons of lithium, may be the largest lithium deposit ever discovered, according to geologists analyzing the site.